isomerpages/mlaw-corp/_covid19/18-Hire-purchase-agreements.md

 * It depends on whether your vehicle is a commercial vehicle.
 Please refer to paragraph (b).
 * A personal vehicle registered to provide private hire car services is considered a commercial vehicle for the purposes of the Act.
-* A personal vehicle use for travel to and from a place of work will not be considered a commercial vehicle for the purposes of the Act.
+* A personal vehicle used for travel to and from a place of work will not be considered a commercial vehicle for the purposes of the Act.

 i.
 My finance company repossessed my commercial vehicle before the Act commenced.
 Does the Act apply to me?